History

 Shem Jose Garcia

-Executive Director of Vivant Foundation, Inc.
+Executive Director, Vivant Foundation, Inc.

-Executive Director of Manila Water Foundation, Inc.
+Program Manager – Integrated WASH, Manila Water Foundation, Inc.

 BOARD OVERSIGHT

-Executive Director of ICCP Foundation, Inc.
+Executive Director, Vivant Foundation, Inc.

 LCF SECRETARIAT